afritz1/OpenTESArena/README.md

 - L - logbook
 - N - automap

-This is a preview of how the test world looks now:
+This is how the test world looks now:
 <br/>
 <br/>
 ![Preview](https://github.com/afritz1/OpenTESArena/blob/master/Preview.PNG)
 <br/>

-I'm currently catching back up to the state of the world shown in these other [preview images](https://github.com/afritz1/OpenTESArena/tree/master/samples), since the project is now aiming to use original data exclusively instead of tool-extracted images from applications like WinArena.
-The graphics engine is in development and is only partially implemented here.
+I'm currently catching back up to the state of the world shown in these other [preview images](https://github.com/afritz1/OpenTESArena/tree/master/samples), since the project is now using original Arena data exclusively.
+The graphics engine is in development.

 ## Project Details